k4yt3x/wg-meshconf/README.md

 # WireGuard Mesh Configurator

+## 1.1.4 (October 17, 2018)

+1. Now using serialization to save profile instead of JSON.
+1. Minor tweaks to the code for it to look more organized.

 ## 1.1.3 (October 17, 2018)

 1. Added warning before flushing configurations when creating a new profile.
-1. Added descriptions in help command
+2. Added descriptions in help command
-1. Added in-line documentation
+3. Added in-line documentation

-## 1.1.2 (October 15, 2018)

-1. Added output path detection.
-2. Added profile exporting path detection.
-3. Ask user if a output directory should be made if it doesn't exist.

 ## Introduction